rcgsmith/Drop-seq-multimapping/README.md

 ## Background

-The standard Drop-seq (v1) pipeline uses the alignment output of the Star aligner (aligning reads to the genome).
-The Star aligner can output several possible alignment outputs for a single read (if they exist) and indicates the number of alignments for the read in the MAPQ column of the sam/bam alignment file.
-The possible Star MAPQ values are:
+The standard Drop-seq (v1) pipeline uses the alignment output of the STAR aligner which aligns reads to the genome (STAR: ultrafast universal RNA-seq aligner, Bioinformatics, Vol 29, Issue 1, Jan 2013, Pages 15–21 https://doi.org/10.1093/bioinformatics/bts635).
+The STAR aligner can output several possible alignment outputs for a single read (if they exist) and indicates the number of alignments for the read in the MAPQ column of the sam/bam alignment file.
+The possible STAR MAPQ values are:

 *	255 -  one mapping location.
 *	3 – two mapping locations.